Understand what's covered by your health plan.

-What’s covered in each plan isn’t apples to apples.
+What's covered by a health plan can vary - it's not just apples to apples.
 To find a plan that’s best for you, it is important to think about the coverage you’ll need for the year.

 Plans cover network and out-of-network care providers differently